Hayton of Corycus: Biography

 and to advocate for a new crusade in alliance with the Mongols.

-After the assassination of Hethum II in 1307, Hayton returned to Cilician Armenia, where, leaving his monastic life behind, he became Constable, commander of the armed forces.
+After the assassination of Hethum II in 1307, Hayton returned to Cilician Armenia, where, leaving his monastic life behind, he became constable, commander of the armed forces.
 The date of his death is unknown; he is last recorded as having been alive in 1309, acting on behalf of Amalric.
 The suggestion (made by Charles Kohler in the preface to the 1906 edition of the History) that one Haytonus, Armeniorum dux generalis recorded as present in the Council of Adana in 1314 is to be identified with Hayton of Corycus has not found mainstream acceptance due to the ubiquity of the Armenian name Hayton.

-Hayton's daughter Isabel (1282-1310) married Oshin, the son of Leo II, and king of Cilician Armenia from 1307 to 1320.
+Hayton's daughter Isabel (1282–1310) married Oshin, the son of King Leo II, King of Cilician Armenia from 1307 to 1320.
 His son Oshin of Corycus became regent of Cilician Armenia from 1320, presumably indicating that Hayton was no longer alive.